 A previous requirement to receive the federal and state grant funding was for the participating municipalities to contribute a percentage of matching funds for the program.
 After the federal grant funds were discontinued, OJA, through state appropriations, provided the majority of the funding for the CIC program.
-In FYE 14, OJA provided \$245,087.
 Although the state technically no longer requires matching funds, they strongly encourage financial contributions from each of the municipalities.
 OJA has indicated that funding participation by the benefited cities will be a factor considered in future reapplications for funding.
-Practically, the cities' matching funds have become a necessity for continued use of a 24-hour 7 day a week facility as state and federal funding has decreased.
+Practically, the cities' matching funds have become a necessity for continued use of the facility as state and federal funding has decreased.
 In prior years, the contributory funding from cities of \$95,000, has previously been split between the City of Norman - \$40,000, Moore - \$40,000, Lexington - \$5,000, Noble - \$5,000 and Purcell - \$5,000.